Twenty One Pilots: 2024–present: Clancy and Breach

 On February 15, 2024, the cover art of Vessel, Blurryface, Trench, and Scaled and Icy were updated to be partially covered in red tape on streaming platforms.
 Several people posted on social media that they had received mail from the band, and a new logo was revealed through billboards and posters in multiple locations worldwide over the following days, hinting at a forthcoming album.
 On February 22, a narrated video, titled "I Am Clancy", was released on the band's social media platforms, where details about the lore of the previous three albums were confirmed.
 On February 29, the duo's seventh studio album, Clancy, was announced for release on May 17; its lead single "Overcompensate" was released on the same day.
 The second single of the album, "Next Semester", was released on March 27.
 The third single, "Backslide", was released on April 25, with its video directed by Dun.
-"The Craving" was released as the fourth single on May 22, and a second version of the song titled "The Craving (Jenna's Version)" would later be released with Clancy upon the release of the album.
+"The Craving" was released as the fourth single on May 22, and a second version of the song, subtitled "(Jenna's Version)", is included in the album.
 Each song on the album, as well as the single version of "The Craving", was accompanied by a music video; the album's release was delayed by a week due to the timeframe required to complete them.
 The music videos were released alongside the album, with the exception of "Paladin Strait", whose video was released on June 21.

-A concert tour in support of the album, the Clancy World Tour, began in August 2024 in Denver, Colorado, and concluded in May 2025 in London.
-New Zealand alt-pop band Balu Brigada was the opening act for the US leg of the tour; they also opened for the Australia & New Zealand, Latin American, and European tour legs.